Brief

 • Doesn't use the standard C library (where possible)

-• Prodives convenience functions that can, for example, construct a perpsective projection matrix for OpenGL
+• Provides convenience functions that can, for example, construct a perpsective projection matrix for OpenGL

 • Automatically sets up OpenGL debugging infrastructure